The Island of Giant Insects: Manga

+A spin-off, Mountain of Giant Insects (巨蟲山脈, Kyochū Sanmyaku), illustrated by Yusuke Sazanami, was published on Akita Shoten's Dokodemo Young Champion web magazine from November 5, 2019, to August 27, 2024.
+Akita Shoten collected in chapters in eight tankōbon volumes, released from July 20, 2020, to January 20, 2025.

 Anime

 An original animation DVD (OAD) adaptation produced by Passione was bundled with the manga's sixth volume, released on June 20, 2019.
 It was directed by Takeo Takahashi and Naoyuki Tatsuwa, written by Shigeru Morita, and features character designs by Takayuki Noguchi.
 It serves as a prologue to the film.
 The OAD aired in Japan on AT-X on December 1, 2019.
 An anime film adaptation by the same staff from the OAD premiered on January 10, 2020.
 A live-action film promotional video was launched for the film.
 It was co-produced by Crunchyroll.
 A Kickstarter campaign was launched for an English dub of the film.
+It was released on DVD and delivered to backers starting in February 2021.